Sujith Shankar: Personal life

 Sujith is the grandson of E. M. S. Namboodiripad.
-His mother, Dr. M. P. Yamuna (1948-2001), was a gynecologist and his father E. M. Sreedharan (1947-2002) was a chartered accountant and politician.
+His mother, Dr. M. P. Yamuna (1948–2001), was a gynecologist and his father E. M. Sreedharan (1947–2002) was a chartered accountant and politician.
 His brother, Ameet Parameswaran, is Asst.
 Professor, Dept. of Arts and Aesthetics at Jawaharlal Nehru University.
 He is a PhD holder in Theatre from the University of Hyderabad.

-He is married to Anju Mohandas, a filmmaker.